ivangfr/springboot-vault-examples/README.md

   docker-compose up -d
   ```

 - Wait a little bit until the containers are `Up (healthy)`.
-In order to check the status of the containers run the command
+In order to check the status of the containers run
   ```
   docker-compose ps
   ```